openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Collect change classification training data
 """""""""""""""""""""""""""""""""""""""""""

 Now that we have the mosaics created, we will collect change training data.
-While more complex systems can be used, we will consider two land cover classes that each pixel can be in 2015 or 2020: forest and non-forest.
-Thinking about change detection, we will use three options: stable forest, stable non-forest, and change.
-That is, between 2015 and 2020, there are four pathways: a pixel can be forest in 2015 and in 2020 (stable forest); a pixel can be non-forest in 2015 and in 2020 (stable non-forest); or it can change from forest to non-forest or from non-forest to forest.
+While more complex systems can be used, we will consider two land cover classes that each pixel can be in 2015 or 2020: **forest** and **non-forest**.
+Thinking about change detection, we will use three options: **stable forest, stable non-forest,** and **change**.
+That is, between 2015 and 2020, there are four pathways: a pixel can be forest in 2015 and in 2020 (**stable forest); a pixel can be non-forest in 2015 and in 2020 (stable non-forest); or it can change from forest to non-forest or from non-forest to forest.
 If you use this manual to guide your own change classification, remember to log your decisions including how you are thinking about change detection (what classes can change and how), and the imagery and other settings used for your classification.

 .. graphviz::